THE OFFICIAL SITE OF

 The closest intersection to the school is State Highway 37 and Cimarron Rd.

-1. Athletic Trainer will have portable AED with them.
-Athletic Trainer will have portable AED with them.
-An AED is located in the concession stand of the MS softball field.
+• Location of AED’s: An AED is located in the concession stand of the MS softball field.
 Other AED’s are located upstairs at the intersection of the two hallways and downstairs in the cafeteria/gym lobby.

-Tuttle MS football field, gymnasium and MS weightroom are located south/behind the Tuttle Middle School Building located at:
+• TUTTLE MS FOOTBALL FIELD, GYMNASIUM and MS WEIGHTROOM are located south/behind the Tuttle Middle School Building located at:

 604 S. Cimarron Rd, Tuttle, OK